Certificate III in Information, Digital Media and Technology

 A course advisor will discuss the outcomes of the review and make recommendations about whether the course is suitable for you, and identify additional support where required.

-Successful completion of this course and year 12 studies will enable you to enrol in a Certificate IV, Diploma or degree in the area of games programming, digital media, marketing, media studies, and animation.
+Successful completion of our games design course and year 12 studies will enable you to enrol in a certificate IV, diploma or degree in the area of games programming, digital media, marketing, media studies and animation

 Direct entry via Lightmare

-Once you submit your expression of interest on the Lightmare website we will invite you to a discovery day to learn more about the program (conducted in May and October).
+Once you submit your expression of interest on the Lightmare website, we'll invite you to a discovery day to learn more about the program (conducted in May and October).
 You'll then need to attend an enrolment session in the month prior to the start of your course.